YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2019/20190225-alpha-gateway-2018-explained.md

   #rel = "noopener external nofollow"
 +++

-There are multiple parallel worlds shown in 「Alpha Gateway」 or 「The Gateway」 and it is often confusing if one is not familiar with how to differentiate parallel worlds from each other.
+There are multiple parallel worlds shown in 《Alpha Gateway》 or 《The Gateway》 and it is often confusing if one is not familiar with how to differentiate parallel worlds from each other.
 In this post, I will present what I believe to be the most accurate analysis of the parallel worlds visited by Jane.

 <!--more-->